About Australian Aboriginal Art

 Aboriginal art is the most important art that come out from this ancient Australian land and we Australians are proud of Aboriginal art.
-This ancient culture of over 60 thousands years old gave the world its most exciting form of contemporary art.
+An ancient culture of over 60 thousands years old gave the world its most exciting form of contemporary art.
 It is also a living tradition, having taken its current form, in an explosion of creativity, in the second half of the Twentieth Century.
-But already many of those painters who started the Aboriginal art movement aging Billy Stockman (B.1927-), Long Jack Phillipus (B.1932-) or have passed away and the younger generation is learning western customs.
-Today Aboriginal Australians live and work around the world, from Papunya to London, from Arnhem Land to New York.
-THUS, it is probably the last chance that anyone on this planet can obtain important authentic paintings of the legendary artists including Ningura Napurrula, Minnie Pwerle, Jimmy Robertson , Lindsay Bird, Lorna Fencer , Nancy Ross, Don Tjungarrayi, Barney Campbell, Ngoia Pollard, Ronnie Tjampitjinpa, Lucky Morton, Gloria Petyarre, Gracie Morton, Pansy Napangardi, William Sandy .

 The significance of Aboriginal paintings is storytelling, which renews the Aboriginal world and verifies the power of traditional culture.
 Aboriginal culture survived for centuries without a written language and their paintings reveal the visual language which developed over 40,000 years.
 The language derived from sacred objects including earth, sacred rocks, ritual body adornments, ceremonial designs and ground maps.
 This art was traditionally used in ceremonial performances with songs and dances, in order to re-enact the ‘creation stories’ known as ‘Dreamings’.
 The act of ceremonial performance meant to sustain the productive power which originally created the world: to be in harmony with flora and fauna and to keep the rains falling, animals produce offspring and the yam vines flowering in the shade of the trees.